JoeMei0603/Master-Thesis-Joel-Meier/README.md

 To install the libraries needed to run the scripts, simply run:

 `pip install -r requirements.txt`

+Python 3.12 is required to run the code locally.

 ## Labeling script (dataset_labeling.ipynb):
 The script requires a raw dataset with a defined path.
 Please note that certain parameters, such as the labeling conditions for the phone, may depend on the dataset.
 These variables are commented on in the code directly to know which to use and how to change them.
 The already labeled datasets are available in Sharepoint.
 Below, the code fields and their purpose are explained: